Decomposition method (constraint satisfaction): Solving from a decomposition

 Given the tree of a decomposition, solving can be done by constructing the binary tree-like problem as described above, and solving it.
 This is a polynomial-time problem, as it can be solved in polynomial time using, for example, an algorithm for enforcing directional arc consistency.

 A specialized algorithm for the case of binary acyclic problems that result from a decomposition is described as follows.
 It works by creating constraints that are passed along the edges of the tree, from the leaves to the root and back.
 The constraint passed along an edge "summarizes" the effects of all constraints of the part of the graph on one side of the edge to the other one.

 In a tree, every edge breaks the graph in two parts.
 The constraint passed along an edge tells how the part of the originating end of the edge affects the variables of the destination node.
 In other words, a constraint passed from node $i$ to node $j$ tells how the nodes "on the side of $i$" constrain the variables of node $j$.

-If the variables of these two nodes are $X_i$ and $X_j$, the nodes on the size of $i$ do not affect all variables $X_j$ but only the shared variables $X_i \cap X_j$.
+If the variables of these two nodes are $X_i$ and $X_j$, the nodes on the side of $i$ do not affect all variables $X_j$ but only the shared variables $X_i \cap X_j$.
 As a result, the influence on $X_j$ of the nodes on the side of $i$ can be represented as a constraint on variables $X_i \cap X_j$.
 Such a constraint can be seen as a "summary" of how a set of nodes affects another node.

 The algorithm proceeds from the leaves of the tree.
 In each node, the summaries of its children (if any) are collected.
 These summary and the constraint of the node are used to generate the summary of the node for its parent.
 When the root is reached, the process is inverted: the summary of each node for each child is generated and sent it.
 When all leaves are reached, the algorithm stops.

 The set of variables shared between two nodes is called their separator.
 Since the separator is the intersection between two sets associated with nodes, its size cannot be larger than the induced width of the graph.

 While the width of the graph affects the time required for solving the subproblems in each node, the size of the separator affects the size of the constraints that are passed between nodes.
 Indeed, these constraints have the separators as scope.
 As a result, a constraint over a separator of size $n$ may require size $d^n$ to be stored, if all variables have domain of size $d$.